 Why is my credit card required for the free Try @Home?

 Your credit card information is needed for security purposes and to process the $12 processing fee

 .
 As long as you return our frames within our five day trial period, your credit card will not be charged.
-You also receive a $12 coupon in your TRY @HOME box to be used at purchase.
+You also receive a $12 coupon in your email at the time of purchase to be used on your final purchase.